cwmoss/typst-calendar/README.md

 ## create the pdf

+you need to have the typst compiler installed: https://github.com/typst/typst

-download the project archive from this link:
+download this project archive from this link:
 https://github.com/cwmoss/typst-calendar/archive/refs/heads/main.zip

 unzip, open a terminal and change into the unzipped folder

+or use `git clone https://github.com/typst/typst.git`

     // put your images in the images/ folder
     // create a list of paths to the images